 Give one individual overall responsibility for the project

-- Choose somebody with experience of project management.
+- Choose somebody with experience of project management and delivery.

 - Hold brainstorming sessions to generate ideas.

 - Give every team member an achievable objective.